 Some may be thinking what does the SEC have to do with banks and money laundering.
 The answer is plenty.
 Most banks are public companies or are owned by a public holding company.
 When public shareholders are involved, companies have an obligation to keep adequate books and records and make full disclosures to investors.
 We suspect most don’t admit in their annual 10-K reports!

 Interested in learning more?
-Visit our FIRREA Bank Misconduct information page*.
+Visit our FIRREA Bank Misconduct and AML whistleblower reward pages.
 Ready to speak with a lawyer?
 Contact us online, by email () or by phone at (414) 704-6731.
 All inquiries are kept strictly confidential and protected by the attorney – client privilege.
 There is no fee or obligation for consultations.

 *We have plenty of money laundering stories, just use the search feature of our blog.